edX vs. Coursera - Which Platform Is Better?

 Coursera's catalogue, on the other hand, is a bit more balanced, while it seems to lean more towards the business field.

 If you're looking to study in languages other than English, you can find a lot of courses on Coursera that will be of use.
-However, note that in just a few of them are the lectures actually delivered in a foreign language.
+However, professional british writers from assignment writing service uk pay attention that in just a few of them are the lectures actually delivered in a foreign language.
 Most of the times, just the written materials and video transcripts are translated.

 edX, too, has a few classes in foreign languages, but not as many, and you can't search for them using the language criterion, so it may take a bit of work to find them.